 Researchers, doctors and other health care professionals who are involved in performing antenatal USS could benefit from this research by gaining a better understanding of brain abnormalities detected antenatally and how they may affect a child's long term development.
-Most parents report that they enjoy the assessments, and some parents may feel reassured by taking part.
-Most children seem to enjoy them as well.
-However, the tests may be of no benefit to you or your child at all.
 We think it is very unlikely we will detect any developmental problems you do not know about.
 However, if we do find anything of concern, we will help make appropriate arrangements.
 For example, with your permission we could contact your GP or any other doctor involved in your child's care.
-We will share the results of the tests and questionnaires with you by writing to you afterwards, but we will not share them with anyone else without your permission.
+We will share the results of the questionnaires with you by writing to you afterwards, but we will not share them with anyone else without your permission.